Transhumance

 Transhumance is a type of pastoralism or nomadism, a seasonal movement of livestock between fixed summer and winter pastures.
 In montane regions (vertical transhumance), it implies movement between higher pastures in summer and lower valleys in winter.
 Herders have a permanent home, typically in valleys.
 Generally only the herds travel, with a certain number of people necessary to tend them, while the main population stays at the base.
-In contrast, horizontal transhumance is more susceptible to being disrupted by climatic, economic, or political change.
+In contrast, movement in plains or plateaus (horizontal transhumance) is more susceptible to disruption by climatic, economic, or political change.

 Traditional or fixed transhumance has occurred throughout the inhabited world, particularly Europe and western Asia.
 It is often important to pastoralist societies, as the dairy products of transhumance flocks and herds (milk, butter, yogurt and cheese) may form much of the diet of such populations.
-In many languages there are words for the higher summer pastures, and frequently these words have been used as place names: e.g. hafod in Wales and shieling in Scotland, or alp in German-speaking regions of Switzerland.
+In many languages there are words for the higher summer pastures, and frequently these words have been used as place names: e.g. hafod in Wales, shieling in Scotland, or alp in Germany, Austria and German-speaking regions of Switzerland.

 Etymology and definition

-The word transhumance comes from French and derives from the Latin words 'across' and 'ground'.
+The word transhumance comes from French and derives from the Latin words trans "across" and humus "ground".
+Literally, it means crossing the land.
 Transhumance developed on every inhabited continent.
-Although there are substantial cultural and technological variations, the underlying practices for taking advantage of remote seasonal pastures are similar.
+Although there are substantial cultural and technological variations, the underlying practices for taking advantage of remote seasonal pastures are similar linguistically.

-Transhumance is a "form of pastoralism or nomadism".
 Khazanov categorizes nomadic forms of pastoralism into five groups as follows: "pure pastoral nomadism", "semi-nomadic pastoralism", "semi-sedentary pastoralism", "distant-pastures husbandry" and "seasonal transhumance".
 Eickelman does not make a distinction between transhumant pastoralism and seminomadism, but he clearly distinguishes between nomadic pastoralism and seminomadism.

 In prehistory

-Transhumance was practised in Europe in prehistoric times.
-Isotope studies of the bones of livestock show that animals were sometimes moved seasonally.
+There is evidence that transhumance was practised world-wide prior to recorded history: in Europe, isotope studies of livestock bones suggest that certain animals were moved seasonally.

-However it is a world-wide phenomenon.